fern-api/fern/packages/docs/docs/configuration/generators.md

 draft:
   - name: fernapi/typescript
     version: 0.0.xxx
-+   # output directory is relative to your project's root
++   output-directory: path/to/generated # path is relative to your project's root
-+   output-directory: path/to/generated
     config:
       mode: client_and_server
 release: []